 This requirement is somewhat reduced if the sloper is a full dipole with both elements being fed at the center and the down–lead positioned at a 90° angle from the slope.

-Let’s take the case of the 5BTV antenna from Hustler.
+Let’s take the case of the 6BTV antenna from Hustler.
 This is a very good example of a well designed multi–band monopole vertical antenna.
+Whew!
+What a mouthful.
 It is also a good illustration of how multi–band antennas in general theory are constructed, whether vertical or duplicated for horizontal orientation as a dipole.

 The overall length of the antenna is 25 feet.
 With just a little calculation, we can observe that it is a shortened vertical for the bands below 15 meters.
 It is a 1/4 to 5/8 wavelength vertical for 15 meters and above.
 So, how is this possible?